chethan2kumar/SplunkArchitect/Install-and-Configure-Splunk-Enterprise-Components.md

 You can simplify the process of connecting forwarders to peer nodes by using the indexer discovery feature.

 Add data inputs to the search peers.
 You add inputs in the same way as for any indexer, either directly on the indexer or through forwarders connecting to the indexer(s).
 (what need to be done on each indexer - inputs.conf?)

 [top](#toc)

-## Other Considerations <a name="other"></a>

-#### Licenses for distributed search <a name="search_licenses"></a>

-Each instance in a distributed search deployment must have access to a license pool.
-This is true for both search heads and search peers.
-See Licenses for search heads in Admin Manual.

-#### Synchronize system clocks across the distributed search environment <a name="clocks"></a>

-Synchronize the system clocks on all machines, virtual or physical, that are running Splunk Enterprise distributed search instances.
-Specifically, this means your search heads and search peers.
-In the case of search head pooling or mounted bundles, this also includes the shared storage hardware.
-Otherwise, various issues can arise, such as bundle replication failures, search failures, or premature expiration of search artifacts.

-The synchronization method that you use depends on your specific set of machines.
-Consult the system documentation for the particular machines and operating systems on which you are running Splunk Enterprise.
-For most environments, Network Time Protocol (NTP) is the best approach.

 ## Splunk Common Network Ports <a name="network_ports"></a>